 Unit 4C – Ways of moral decision-making

 The course develops a students’ interest and enthusiasm for religion and its relation to the wider world.
 It is an academic discipline developing knowledge, understanding and evaluation skills which enable the student to reflect on and develop their own values, opinions and attitudes.
 The areas of study include arguments about the existence of God, the problem of evil, ways of moral decision making, religious teaching on the nature and value of human life, abortion and euthanasia.

-The course is assessed at the end of each year with two written exams.
+The course is assessed at the end of Year 13 with three written exams.